Wildlife and Safari Photography Tips

 I use Apple for my personal and professional computer

 Apple Mac Pro 3.33 GHz 6-Core Intel Xeon.
-This is one mean machine and I built it specifically to be a robust Photoshop computer.
-I bought the most stripped down version available from Apple, then upgraded it with 16 GB’s of RAM, a 240-GB Solid State Boot drive (see my discussion of SSD's in the section on my MacBook below), two 2-TB data drives (one for the data and the second one cloned daily as a backup), and a 1-TB backup drive which contains a clone of the SSD boot drive and is backed up weekly.
+I purchased this machine specifically to be a robust Photoshop computer.
+I purchased the most stripped down version available from Apple, then upgraded it with 32 GB’s of RAM, a 240-GB Solid State Boot drive (which contains my applications and system files), two 2-TB data drives (one for my data and the second one cloned daily as a backup), and a 1-TB backup drive which contains a clone of the SSD boot drive backed up nightly.
 The design of this machine is lovely and adding hard drives, PCI cards and RAM is so easy that a complete novice can do it without much difficulty.

-makes a significant difference when working in graphics applications and also when working simultaneously in multiple programs.
+NEC 30-inch MultiSync Monitor.
+A large monitor like this makes a significant difference when working in graphics applications and also when working simultaneously in multiple applications.
 This monitor has an amazing native resolution of 2560 x 1600 pixels.
-Another nice feature is the tilt/swivel/pivot/height adjust stand, something that really makes positioning this huge display a charm.
+Another nice feature is the tilt/swivel/pivot/height-adjust stand; something that really makes positioning this huge display a charm.